 So, you’re thinking of getting a Pineranian dog as a new member of the family.
 Or, maybe, you’ve already made the decision to purchase one after seeing how cute it was.
 Well as with most designer dog breeds, your new Pineranian will have some special requirements.
 Not a lot, but if you want a healthy, well-behaved Pineranian dog, there are some things you need to know.

-Our on-staff vet, Dr. Saba, is back with all of the info you need to raise a happy and healthy Pineranian.
+Our on-staff vet, Dr. Saba, is back with all of the Pineranian information you need to raise a happy and healthy pup.

 #1 What is a Pineranian dog?